interactiveaudiolab/VocalImitationSet/README.md

 ## Description of directories and files
-* **`included/`** This directory contains all of the vocal imitations recordings that our human rators deemed a vocal imitation of the paired reference audio recordings.
+* **`included/`**: This directory contains all of the vocal imitations recordings that our human rators deemed a vocal imitation of the paired reference audio recordings.
-* **`excluded/`** This directory contains all of the vocal imitations recordings from participant's practice sessions.
+* **`excluded/`**: This directory contains all of the vocal imitations recordings from participant's practice sessions.
 It also contains other vocal recordings.
 These include the vocal recordings that evaluators did not think were a vocal imitation of their reference audio.
 Training recordings and draft recordings are also included.
-* **`reference_recordings/`** This directory contains the audio files that participants were asked to listen to and imitate.
+* **`reference_recordings/`**: This directory contains the audio files that participants were asked to listen to and imitate.
-* **`reference_audio_credits.csv`** This file contains the credit information about all the reference recordings we downloaded from Freesound.
+* **`reference_audio_credits.csv`**: This file contains the credit information about all the reference recordings we downloaded from Freesound.
-* **`reference_audio_categories.txt`** This file contains names of sound categories selected from the AudioSet ontology.
+* **`reference_audio_categories.txt`** (tab-delimited): This file contains names of sound categories selected from the AudioSet ontology.

-* **`vocal_imitations.txt`** This file contains information about all the crowd-sourced vocal imitation recordings.
+* **`vocal_imitations.txt`** (tab-delimited): This file contains information about all the crowd-sourced vocal imitation recordings.

-* **`vocal_imitations_rating.txt`** This file contains evaluation data of all the vocal imitations collected by our expert raters.
+* **`vocal_imitations_rating.txt`** (tab-delimited): This file contains evaluation data of all the vocal imitations collected by our expert raters.
 * **`participant_survey.csv`** This file contains the background survey data provided by participants providing vocal imitations.